EdgarZerpaZG/sprint-5-react/README.md

 4. Open the localhost url:
 - Example: http://localhost:5173/

-5. Additional feature with Testing(Jest), open the terminal and run:
+5. Additional feature with Testing(Vitest), open the terminal and run:
 ```
 npm run test
 ```